-Rat and Mouse Exterminator, Control, and Treatment in Lubbock, Texas
+Rat and Mouse Exterminator, Control, and Treatment in Lubbock TX

 About Rats and Mice

 The terms "rat" and "mouse" might seem similar to most people, but what matters most is getting rid of these pests from homes and businesses.
 At Bug Tech, our professional exterminators understand the difference between the two and know the most effective ways to deal with them.